flexstack/new-dockerfile/README.md

 a `next.config.js` file is present, in which case it will assume the project is a Next.js project.

 From there, it will read any `.tool-versions` or other version manager files to determine the correct version of the runtime to install.
-It will then make a best effort to detect any install, build, and run commands.
+It will then make a best effort to detect any install, build, and start commands.
-For example, a `serve`, `start`, `start:prod` command in a `package.json` file will be used as the run command.
+For example, a `serve`, `start`, `start:prod` command in a `package.json` file will be used as the start command.

 Runtimes are matched against in the order they appear when you run `new-dockerfile --runtime list`.